ferdunt/CodeWars/6 kyu/Counting Duplicates/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
-The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.

 ## 🥚 Input 🥚

 ```